jgrinaveckis/SmallDSprojects/README.md

 # SmallDSprojects

 This repo is for small DS projects.
 Mainly for practice.
-Right now consists of projects from [Udemy course Python for Data Science and Machine Learning Bootcamp](https://www.udemy.com/course/python-for-data-science-and-machine-learning-bootcamp/)
+Right now consists of self made projects from [Udemy course Python for Data Science and Machine Learning Bootcamp](https://www.udemy.com/course/python-for-data-science-and-machine-learning-bootcamp/)